 It has a 1-year warranty.
 This is a standard warranty for most cheap devices.
 If you want better warranties then you better consider Ekrin or Lifepro devices.
 Addsfit has one under-$100 device that has a 3-year warranty, the Addsfit Max massage gun.

 The price is amazingly low.
 It’s an under-$50 device.
-There is a coupon 25OTT that makes it $37.5.
-The coupon only applies when you buy through their website.
+The current price is $45.99 when you buy through their website.
 We bought from there as well and the experience was awesome.
 The item ships pretty fast.

 Taotronics Best Alternatives